tjddus9597/PUMA-WACV25/README.md

-## Universal Metric Learning
+## Unified Metric Learning
-This is a code repository for universal metric learning.
+This is a code repository for Unified metric learning.

 ## Requirements